abhishek-paliwal/2020-LEELA-RECIPES/content/punjabi-chola.md

 ---
-title: "Punjabi Chola [Full recipe]"
+title: "Punjabi Chola"
 date: 2020-08-07T11:16:20+06:00
 description: " Punjabi Chola masala is one of the most popular curry dishes from India.
 Chole is the name for the larger and lighter coloured chickpea."
 type: "post"
 image: "images/masonary-post/2020/punjabi-chola-2.jpg"
 url: /punjabi-chola/
+youtube_video_id: "G3KINPTHk8Y"

 categories:
   - "punjabi"
 tags: